rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 ### Prototype Development

-The wireframes were first drawn by hand and later created using Figma.
+The wireframes were first drawn on paper and later created using Figma.
 The goal was to create a simple, user-friendly interface for everyday recipe sharing.

 The prototype included the following design elements: